manuscriptmastr/kafi/README.md

 The process when just-wet coffee releases carbon dioxide and puffs up.
 Allowing the coffee grounds to bloom prior to pouring helps with even, fast extraction by removing pockets of gas that otherwise would have made channels in the slurry.

 ### Bloom Time
-The time from when water first contacts the slurry to when the slurry stops puffing up.
+The time from when water first contacts the coffee bed to when the slurry stops puffing up.

 ### Body
 The texture of the coffee, also known as mouthfeel.
 This may range anywhere from tea-like to soupy.